Tested & Perfected Recipes

 This post may contain affiliate links.
 Read my full disclosure policy.

 Making traditional French crepes at home is easier than you think.
 Serve them up with your favorite sweet or savory fillings any time of day.
-Et voilà, bon appétit!
+Bon appétit!

 crepes on plate with cream and berries.

-I trained at a French culinary school, but it wasn’t there that I learned to make crepes.
-It was in Paris while working as an au pair for a family with three little boys, all of whom loved their crêpes au sucre and crêpes au Nutella.
-These thin, delicate pancakes, made from a mixture of flour, eggs, melted butter, salt, milk, and occasionally sugar and flavorings, are a common French street food.
-They’re simple to whip up at home—the batter comes together quickly in a blender, and each crepe takes just about a minute to cook.
+I trained at a French culinary school, but funny enough, that’s not where I learned to make crepes.
+That happened in Paris when I was working as an au pair for a family with three little boys who adored their crêpes au sucre and crêpes au Nutella.
+These thin, delicate pancakes, made with a simple batter of flour, eggs, melted butter, salt, and milk, are a staple French street food and incredibly easy to make at home.
+The batter comes together quickly in a blender, and each crepe cooks up in just about a minute.

-The only tricky part is swirling the batter evenly around the pan before it sets, but it’s simple once you get the hang of it.
-Don’t be disheartened if your first one isn’t perfect—the French themselves have a saying, “la première crêpe est pour le chien,” meaning “the first crepe is for the dog.”
-Crepes can be filled with sweet or savory fillings and enjoyed for breakfast, dinner, brunch, dessert, or as a snack.
-You can even make them ahead of time for a party and set out a variety of fillings to create a crepe bar.
-How’s that for versatility?
+The trickiest part is swirling the batter evenly around the pan before it sets, but once you get the hang of it, it’s a breeze.
+And don’t worry if the first one doesn’t turn out perfectly—the French have a saying, “la première crêpe est pour le chien” (the first crepe is for the dog).
+Crepes are wonderfully versatile, too—fill them with sweet or savory ingredients for breakfast, dinner, brunch, dessert, or even a snack.
+You can also make them ahead for a party and set up a crepe bar with all sorts of fillings.
+How’s that for easy and fun?

 “My first time making crepes and my whole family loved them.
 The kids enjoyed Nutella, strawberries and whipped cream and the grown ups had savory bacon and cheese.”